AdobeDocs/analytics-platform.en/help/connections/cca/faq.md

 ## What happens if the Persistent ID field in one or more events is blank?

-If the `Persistent ID` field is blank on an event in a dataset being stitched with field-base stitching, CCA will fill in the `Stitched ID` for that event in one of two ways:
+If the `Persistent ID` field is blank on an event in a dataset being stitched with field-base stitching, CCA fills in the `Stitched ID` for that event in one of two ways:
-* If the `Transient ID` field is not blank, CCA will use the value in `Transient ID` as the `Stitched ID`.
+* If the `Transient ID` field is not blank, CCA uses the value in `Transient ID` as the `Stitched ID`.
-* If the `Transient ID` field is blank, CCA will also leave the `Stitched ID` blank.
+* If the `Transient ID` field is blank, CCA also leaves the `Stitched ID` blank.
 In this case, `Persistent ID`, `Transient ID`, and `Stitched ID` will all be blank on the event.
-Events such as this will be dropped from CJA in any CJA connection using the dataset being stitched where `Stitched ID` was chosen as the `Person ID`.
+Events such as this are dropped from CJA in any CJA connection using the dataset being stitched where `Stitched ID` was chosen as the `Person ID`.

 ## How do metrics in CJA stitched datasets compare with similar metrics in CJA unstitched datasets and with traditional Adobe Analytics?